chas-academy/u09-fullstack-js-JemalNejat/README.md

 ## Introduction

-Foodify is an online food delivery application that allows users to order meals from a curated menu, categorized into various food types.
+FoodiJET is an online food delivery application that allows users to order meals from a curated menu, categorized into various food types.
 Users can browse and select food items from different categories and make secure payments through **Stripe**.
 This app is built using **React** for the frontend, **Express** and **Node.js** for the backend, and a **MongoDB** database.

 ## Design